LucaGiudice/supplementary-Simpati/README.md

    ```

 ### PIPELINE TO GET netDx RESULTS AND PERFORMANCES ON SOMATIC MUTATION DATA
-1. Download and unzip the netDx data and scripts from the [link]()
+1. Download and unzip the netDx data and scripts from the [link](https://univr-my.sharepoint.com/:u:/g/personal/luca_giudice_univr_it/EdeJn9yyrfFNv0rAikZF1gYBdoLzM_9HGWU8Pyw7wVJNhQ?e=EvsL3a)
+- With bash: ```  wget https://univr-my.sharepoint.com/:u:/g/personal/luca_giudice_univr_it/EdeJn9yyrfFNv0rAikZF1gYBdoLzM_9HGWU8Pyw7wVJNhQ?download=1 --no-check-certificate -O netDx_Mut.7z ```
-2. netDx/output directory contains the results used in the publication, if you want to get fresh new output data you can remove everything except: op2_TCGA4netDx_mut
+3. netDx/output directory contains the results used in the publication, if you want to get fresh new output data you can remove everything except: op2_TCGA4netDx_mut
-3. Run the comp1 container building the unzipped netDx directory to the following path: /home/lgiudice/containers/netDx_Mut
+4. Run the comp1 container building the unzipped netDx directory to the following path: /home/lgiudice/containers/netDx_Mut
    - With bash: ``` docker run --rm -it -v /netDx_Mut:/home/lgiudice/containers/netDx_Mut lgiudice/comp1:latest /bin/bash ```
-4. Modify the script op3_multi_omics_TCGA.R at the line 101 based on your computational resources, setting the RAM memory and the number of cores
+5. Modify the script op3_multi_omics_TCGA.R at the line 101 based on your computational resources, setting the RAM memory and the number of cores
-5. Modify the script op3_multi_omics_TCGA_large.R at the line 101 based on your computational resources, setting the RAM memory and the number of cores
+6. Modify the script op3_multi_omics_TCGA_large.R at the line 101 based on your computational resources, setting the RAM memory and the number of cores
-6. Now you are ready to run netDx:
+7. Now you are ready to run netDx:
    ```
    Rscript op3_multi_omics_TCGA.R
    Rscript op3_multi_omics_TCGA_large.R